-Fall and spring semester students who have petitioned to graduate and/or who have earned 60 or more credit hours are required to participate in the ACT Collegiate Assessment of Academic Proficiency (CAAP).
-This is a mandatory assessment and students are to be excused from classes.
-For students concurrently enrolled in ENG 299, the CAAP is a required part of that class and worth 10% of the final grade.
+Fall and spring semester students who have petitioned to graduate and/or who have earned 60 or more credit hours are required to participate in the General Education Assessment (GEA) and ACT Collegiate Assessment of Academic Proficiency (CAAP).
+These are mandatory assessments and students are to be excused from classes.
+All full-time faculty are required to participate.

-Students completing any degree program are required to enroll in ENG 299: Capstone Portfolio Course during their last semester.
-This course replaces the General Education Assessment (GEA) with the goal of more accurately and comprehensively assessing general education competency attainment.
+Beginning with the 2011-2012 Catalog, students completing any degree program will be required to enroll in ENG 299: Capstone Portfolio Course4 during their last semester.
+This course will replace the GEA with the goal of more accurately assessing general education competency attainment.

-&lt;sup>4 ENG 299 Capstone Portfolio Course
+4 ENG 299 Capstone Portfolio Course